 Ashley Darryl, founder and owner of her namesake interior design firm, is quickly becoming one of Manhattan’s rising design stars.
 Best known for creating livable, unique spaces, Ashley prides herself on bringing her client’s visions to life.

-Describe your style in 6 words.
-Eclectic.
-Poppy.
-Edited.
-Simplistic.
-Classic.
-Modern.
+Describe your style in 6 words or less.